AntoniosKotsis/MPI_library/README.md

 You need to download the MPI library.
 It is not installed with compiler gcc.

+The configuration file c_cpp_configurations.json is used in order to appear functions of MPI in different editors like VS Code.
+Some editors have not extension of MPI library like VS Code.
+You need to use a configuration file.

 We use the file myhosts when we are running amount processes greater than total cores of computer.
 We declare the amount of localhosts.